Utkarsh1308/Utkarsh1308.github.io/_posts/2019-06-14-Coding-Phase-1.md

 bigimg: /img/path.jpg
 ---

-Before I plan to **Improve Diff Handling** I had to first find the libraries and add some features them so that I could use them in coala.
+Before I plan to **Improve Diff Handling** I had to first find the libraries and add some features to them so that I could use them in coala.
 I already had an idea what I wanted my diffs to look like.
 Next step was to find the right libraries to get the job done.
-The following week began my hunt to find the right library to use to generate **Binary and XML Diffs**.
+The following week began my hunt to find the right libraries to use to generate **Binary and XML Diffs**.

 I had to weigh a variety of factors alongside each other and see the code and diff output I would be most comfortable with to come to a decision.